PavleProd/Clothing-Store-API/README.md

 ### Using API

-I recommend [PostMan](https://www.postman.com/downloads/) for testing API
+[PostMan](https://www.postman.com/downloads/) is recommended for testing this API

 1. GET Query example:
 URL: `localhost:8080/api/v1/products?category=Sweater&is_for_kids=false&gender=Male`